Writing Bazel rules: simple binary rule

 This article is part of the series "Writing Bazel rules".

-Bazel is an open source build system created by Google.
-It has a number of strengths that make it a good fit for large projects: distributed build, test, and cache; integrated code generation; support for multiple languages.
-It also scales extremely well.
-Bazel is used to build targets in Google's internal monorepo, which contains billions of lines of code.
-Large targets may include hundreds of thousands of actions, but incremental builds can still complete in seconds.
+Bazel is an open source build tool created by Google.
+It has a number of strengths that make it a good fit for large projects: highly parallel remote build and execution, remote caching, mature support for many languages, and the ability to scale to monorepos with billions of lines of code.

 How Bazel works